 Oregon Gov. Kate Brown asked for major levee improvements throughout the state and to relieve congestion on I-205 and OR-217.
 Brown also requested $1 billion for seismic improvements to bridges and roads, as well as billions to upgrade the state’s water infrastructure in cities and rural areas.
 She also requested the installation of fiber internet in rural Oregon and improvements to I-5 in South Salem and Albany.

-Colorado’s list includes adding two urgent projects- an express lane heading west into the mountains on I-70 and adding capacity lanes along the northern and southern parts of I-25.
+Colorado’s high priority infrastructure list includes adding two urgent projects- an express lane heading west into the mountains on I-70 and adding capacity lanes along the northern and southern parts of I-25.
 It also includes water projects and one to expand rural broadband.

 Other state submissions included a $65 million proposal to widen Interstate 10 across Louisiana to Texas, a $2 billion plan to reconstruct 200 miles of Interstate 70 in Missouri and a $7 billion light rail expansion in Washington state.

 An analysis of federal highway data was recently released by the American Road & Transportation Builders Association.
 The report found that cars, trucks, and school buses cross almost 56,000 structurally compromised bridges some 185 million times each day.